Bolsonaro, Lula headed to runoff after tight Brazil election

-With 98.8% of he votes tallied on Sunday's election, former President Luiz Inácio Lula da Silva had 48.1% support and incumbent President Jair Bolsonaro had 43.5% support.
-Brazil's election authority said the result made a second round vote between the two candidates a mathematical certainty.

-Nine other candidates were also competing, but their support pales to that for Bolsonaro and da Silva.
+With 99.6% of he votes tallied, former President Luiz Inácio Lula da Silva had 48.3% support and President Jair Bolsonaro had 43.3%.
+Nine other candidates were also competing, but their support pales to that for Bolsonaro and da Silva, who is commonly known as Lula.

 The tightness of the result came as a surprise, since pre-election polls had given da Silva a commanding lead.
-The last Datafolha survey published Saturday found a 50% to 36% advantage for da Silva among those who intended to vote.
+The last Datafolha survey published Saturday had found a 50% to 36% advantage for da Silva.
 It interviewed 12,800 people, with a margin of error of 2 percentage points.

 “This tight difference between Lula and Bolsonaro wasn’t predicted,” said Nara Pavão, who teaches political science at the Federal University of Pernambuco.